slowbot/machining/README.md

 Machining
 =========

 Machining is a method of front end development preferred by the team at Mister Machine.
-It involves rolling togeher design and development practices.
+It involves rolling together design and development practices.

 Getting Started
 -------